Sikh scriptures: Conservation

+Manuscripts of the Sikh scriptures are often burnt as a form of devotion by Sikhs once they are no longer used for regular reading or worship, however there is a movement toward conserving such codices instead to preserve Sikh heritage as an alternative form of seva.
 Large amounts of historical Sikh scriptural manuscripts have been systematically "cremated" (burnt to destruction) over the years at secretive ‘Angitha Sahib’ gurdwaras in Punjab and around India under the guise of kar seva.
 This practice is criticized for systematically destroying historical manuscripts rendering them unable to be researched, archived, repaired, or conserved for future generations.
 There have been instances of so-called Satkar Sabhas (or Satkar Committees) stealing historical manuscripts from their traditional custodians and refusing to return them.
 The SGPC has been criticized for the poor "restoration" methods it has conducted on historical manuscripts of Sikh scriptures.

 Pothi Seva is a Sikh organization dedicated toward the conservation and repair of historical Sikh texts, including scriptures.

 Digitization

+UNICEF originally microfilmed some Sikh scriptural manuscripts sometime in the 20th century.

 Panjab Digital Library in collaboration with the Nanakshahi Trust took up digitization of Sikh scriptures in 2003.
 Thousands of manuscripts have been digitized and are available online at Panjab Digital Library.

 Digitization efforts which began in 2008 are also ongoing at the Sikh Reference Library to scan the scriptural manuscripts and other literature held within its collection.

 On 6 September 2023, the SGPC announced plans to digitize Sikh literature and scriptures kept in the collection of Sri Guru Ramdas Library in Amritsar.
 There are plans to make the digitized works available to the public on a website in the near future.